Improving Quality of Life for People with Heart/Lung Disease

 Cardiac Rehab Team: Lindsay Wizner, Heidi Darling, Shelly Maxwell and Angela Monson

-The first phase of cardiac rehabilitation begins in the hospital, typically one to three days following a heart event, and continues up until the day of discharge from the hospital.
+The first phase of cardiac rehabilitation begins in the hospital, typically one to three days following a heart event and continues up until the day of discharge from the hospital.
 Phase I consists of self-care and progressive exercises including low-level activities, such as walking and/or upper and lower extremity exercises.
 An education program is provided to assist the patient in understanding risk factors and coronary heart disease.
 Nutritional counseling prepares the patient for lifestyle changes he/she will need to take after leaving the hospital.

 Phase II is an outpatient, hospital-based program that usually lasts six to twelve weeks.
 It continues and advances the rehabilitative process initiated in Phase I. Participants engage in a monitored program of exercise therapy, education and group support sessions.
 One-hour exercise sessions are held three times per week.
 Participants rotate among exercise stations including resistance training, treadmills, arm and bike ergometers and a NuStep stepping machine.

 A cardiac rehabilitation exercise psychologist and/or nurse work closely with each participant to develop an individualized exercise program based on his/her abilities.
 Exercise can help to reduce resting heart rate and blood pressure, blood cholesterol, body weight, body fat, and stress, while increasing the capacity for physical activity.
 Blood pressure, heart rate, heart rhythm, and overall response to exercise are monitored carefully to allow a safe, gradual progression of exercise.
-Cardiac Rehabilitation education classes are also held.
+Cardiac Rehabilitation education classes are also available.
 Classes aid patients in understanding their heart disease and risk factor modification.
-Topics include stress reduction, exercise principles, diet modification, anatomy/physiology of the hear, and medications.
+Topics include: stress reduction, exercise principles, diet modification, anatomy/physiology of the heart, and medications.
 Family members are welcome to attend Phase II exercise, education and support classes, as a group support and encouragement will reinforce the committment to a heart healthy lifestyle.

 Phase III (Get Up and Go)

 Get Up and Go is an exercise program available to people who want to reduce their risk for developing heart disease and other health problems associated with inactivity.
 Program participants exercise while supervised by cardiopulmonary rehabilitation specialists.
-Particpants rotate among exercise stations including resistance training, treadmills, arm and bike ergometers, and NuStep stepping machines.
+Particpants rotate among exercise stations including: resistance training, treadmills, arm and bike ergometers, and NuStep stepping machines.
 Heart rates and blood pressures are monitored and exercise sessions are recorded.